alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

     }
 ~~~

 This approach/design might be described as *modification based*, as opposed to the *expression based* user code that returning a pointer as function result, allows.
 The standard library is for the most part a modification based design, which might indicate that modification based is good.
 However, that has to do with history.
 With C++98 and C++03 efficient expression based designs could be horribly complicated (check out e.g. [Andrei Alexandrescu’s Mojo article](https://www.drdobbs.com/move-constructors/184403855)) while modification based designs could always, and can still always, Do The Job™ in a reasonably simple way.
-But with the move semantics introduced in C++, not to mention the guaranteed RVO optimization of C++17, the ideal of expression based has become practical.
+But with the move semantics introduced in C++11, not to mention the guaranteed RVO optimization of C++17, the ideal of expression based has become practical.

 ---